telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Sharing

-Sharing sessions dramatically improves collaboration, and Fiddler Everywhere provides the following options to export and share sessions:
+Sharing sessions dramatically improve collaboration, and Fiddler Everywhere provides the following options to export and share sessions:

 - Sharing through the **Share** button from a saved session entry in [the **Sessions** list]({%slug saved-sessions-tab%}#sharing-sessions)).